Law (LA)

 This course explores international legal mechanisms to protect the rights of minorities, and especially of indigenous peoples.
 Delivery Mode: Traditional Juris Doctor.

-This course will examine trials of domestic human trafficking cases, from jury selection to closing argument, as well as the legal challenges to combating this crime.
+This course examines trials of domestic human trafficking cases, from jury selection to closing argument, as well as the legal challenges to combating this crime.
 Students learn about the current understanding of human trafficking in California and the advocacy against human trafficking, including the recruitment of victims, the typical trafficker, and the laws that affect trafficking and its prosecution.
 Delivery Mode: Traditional Juris Doctor.

 LA 922 Public International Law - 3 Hours